 ||Can only be recalled 14 days after borrowing.

 You may authorise a nominated person to borrow items on your behalf.
 The nominated borrower needs to bring personal ID and a letter of authorisation from you in order to register and borrow books for you.
-Please speak to a member of Library staff at the Helpdesk if you require this service.
+Please speak to a member of Library staff at LibTech if you require this service.

 This service, where a member of staff photocopies the items you require on your behalf, is available at the same price as self-service photocopying for disabled Library users.

 To request this service, please visit LibTech or email us.
 The timescale for delivery will be agreed at the time of request.
 Student Wellbeing are able to add print credit to your online account.

 Please note that items may only be photocopied in accordance with copyright law.

 Coloured paper for photocopying

 Materials produced by the Library (subject guides, database guides, etc.) can be photocopied onto coloured paper on request.
 Please speak to a member of Library staff at LibTech, or email us if you require this service.

-If you are having difficulty accessing specific online documents from databases or websites, you may request an electronic copy of the article.
+If you are having difficulty accessing specific online documents from databases or websites as a result of your disability, you may request an electronic copy of the article.
 Please note, this service is only offered when the Library already subscribes to the item in question or the information is freely available on the internet.

 To make a request, please contact your department's Academic Liaison Librarian, providing as much information as possible, eg: author, year, article title, journal name, volume and issue, as well as the name of the database, e-resource or website if known.
 Where PDF versions are unavailable, your Librarian will liaise with you as to the most appropriate electronic format, seeking advice from the Disability and Dyslexia team if necessary.

 Who should I speak to about requesting additional help in the Library?